 7. Balance Your Diet Wisely.
 Make sure you’re eating a balanced diet with the help of our eating plan, which includes the recommended number of servings you should choose each day and the timing of when you eat them.

-For many plant-based recipes for achieving a healthy weight, we recommend that you order your Personalised Plant-based Meal Plan, so that we can show you how to follow a plant-based diet and to be healthy and to achieve your goals, please contact Kevin on firstname.lastname@example.org, or on 0826644108, to order your Meal Plan online, we also do Zoom Consultations.
+For many plant-based recipes for achieving a healthy weight, we recommend that you order your Personalised Plant-based Meal Plan, so that we can show you how to follow a plant-based diet and to be healthy and to achieve your goals, please contact Kevin on email@example.com, or whatsapp him on 0826644108, to order your Meal Plan online, we also do Zoom Consultations.

 “Sculpting Healthy Bodies through Intelligent Nutrition” – Body Sculpt Doc.